Installing and Upgrading

 On Windows you must first install the product, and then adjust the system to run the session server service as a dedicated user with reduced privileges.
 See Running the Session Server Service as a Dedicated User with Reduced Privileges for instructions.

 Host Access for the Cloud and Java

-The session server requires a Java JDK version 8 or higher and MSS requires a Java JRE version 8 or higher.
+Both the session server and MSS require Java version 11.
 This Java requirement is met during installation, except for systems, such as Linux on System Z that require an IBM JDK.
 Information on using the nojdk option is available under Installing on z/Linux.

 If necessary, you can use the environment variables specified in the nojdk option and INSTALL4J_JAVA_HOME_OVERRIDE to specify a specific Java installation.

 When installing servers on a Windows platform, the installer must be launched by a user who is an Administrator with administrative privileges.
 A basic Windows installation is described in Getting Host Access for the Cloud.